aecyberpro/aecyberpro.github.io/general/_posts/2020-11-17-Thick-Client-Testing.md

 ```
 Get-PESecurity -directory <path without trailing \> -recursive | ?{($_.DEP -like “FALSE”) -or ($_.ASLR -like “FALSE”) -or ($_.Authenticode -like “FALSE”) -or ($_.ControlFlowGuard -like “FALSE”)} | Select-Object -Property FileName,DEP,ASLR,Authenticode,ControlFlowGuard | Export-Csv -Path <path> -NoTypeInformation
 ```

+Depending on the file type, it may be easy to reverse the app if it's written in .Net or Java.
+I've been on thick client app pentests where a .Net app was reversed to C# code using dnSpy.
+Looking at the code we found credentials for a privileged Azure service account.